doingodswork/deflix-stremio/README.md

 If you *run* this web service on your local laptop or server, i.e. if you *self-host* this, you should know the following:

 Deflix doesn't download or upload any torrents, but it *does* send HTTP requests to YTS, The Pirate Bay, 1337x, RARBG and ibit, which *might* be illegal in some countries.
-Streaming movies from RealDebrid, AllDebrid or Premiumize *might* also be illegal in some countries.
+Streaming movies and TV shows from RealDebrid, AllDebrid or Premiumize *might* also be illegal in some countries.

 > To encrypt your traffic so that your ISP can't see where those HTTP requests are sent and to not expose your real IP address to RealDebrid, AllDebrid or Premiumize you can use a VPN.